Growth Plates: What You Need to Know

 Your pediatrician likely has been monitoring your child’s height and weight on growth charts.
 You can estimate remaining growth based on these charts.

-Orthopaedic surgeons also use different X-ray markers from the hand or pelvis to better estimate the amount of growth a child has remaining, explains Dr. Lark.
+Orthopaedic surgeons also use multiple X-ray markers from the hand or pelvis to better estimate the amount of growth a child has remaining, explains Dr. Lark.
 A good rule of thumb is that once a child has reached the end stages of puberty, the growth plates are essentially closed.